tpm-rs/governance/project-docs/CONTRIBUTING.md

 # Guideline for submitting changes:

-This Project welcomes contributions, suggestions, and feedback.
-All contributions, suggestions, and feedback you submitted are accepted under the [Project's license](./LICENSE.md).
-You represent that if you do not own copyright in the code that you have the authority to submit it under the [Project's license](./LICENSE.md).
+This Repo welcomes contributions, suggestions, and feedback.
+All contributions, suggestions, and feedback you submitted are accepted under the [Repo's license](./LICENSE.md).
+You represent that if you do not own copyright in the code that you have the authority to submit it under the [Repo's license](./LICENSE.md).
 Other than security sensitive bug reports, any feedback, suggestions, or contributions are NOT confidential, regardless of markings otherwise.

-This Project implements official public TPM Library Specification releases and errata from the Trusted Computing Group ("TCG") along with related supplementary tools and libraries:
+This Repo implements official public TPM Library Specification releases and errata from the Trusted Computing Group ("TCG") along with related supplementary tools and libraries: